Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 $
 ```

 When you see `$`, that means anything you see after should be entered into your command prompt, not including `$`.
+You also shouldn't copy-paste the commands into your command prompt.
+You should type them out to build up muscle memory.

 One thing you should know that if any command seems to freeze, or you want to cancel it for any reason, use `Ctrl+c`.
 If that doesn't work, try pressing  `Ctrl+d` or `q`.